ak7588/capstone/journal.md

 # Week 6

+_Update:_ and...the below did not work.
+Apparently sending emails through an AR iOS app causes a whole lot of build errors outside of the editor.
+I suspect that some of the packages (pointing at MimeKit and MailKit) just don't work with iOS.
+So I am considering other participation options.
+Perhaps I should go back to the idea of paper/pen participation and just leave an option to place a custom planet at the last scene with no mail interaction.

+---

 I have figured out what I want to do with the last chapter of my project / participation part.
 All users will be able to send emails to themselves at the end of the book experience.
 To do that, I have imported MailKit and MimeKit into my Unity project.
 I have used SMTP functionality in Outlook to be able to send emails directly from Unity.

 Idea: